ashkanmy/Insight-Gallery/README.md

 Next, we use

-{% bibliography --cited --file My-Awesome-Tutorial/master_refs.bib  %}
+{% bibliography --cited --file biblio.bib  %}